Care, Education and Research

 Recognized for Excellence

-- U.Va.
-Health System had 189 physicians selected to the 2013 Best Doctors in America® List by Best Doctors, Inc. About 5 percent of U.S. doctors earn inclusion on the list.
+- The UVA Health System had 181 physicians honored in the 2014 Best Doctors in America® List by Best Doctors, Inc.

 - For improving the health of babies by stopping early elective deliveries, Women's Services and the Children's Hospital at the University of Virginia have earned a prestigious award from the March of Dimes and the Virginia Hospital & Healthcare Association (VHHA).

 - For meeting or exceeding 36 national quality care standards, the UVA Cancer Center has earned a three-year accreditation with commendation from the Commission on Cancer (CoC) of the American College of Surgeons.